β Test Case: Custom Metadata Matching β New Matching Type, Field Mapping, and Birthdate Matching

 β Pass/Fail Criteria

-- Registration Custom Field β Person Account/Contact Custom Field
+- Field mappings correctly link:- Registration Custom Field β Person Account/Contact Custom Field

 - Birthdate β Birthdate